RaivoKoot/YOLO/README.md

 To best summarize what I have implemented, the below guide quickly runs you through a typical usage of the system.

 The file GlobalValues.py acts as the config file for the system.
-In it you have settings for customizing the loss, the preprocessing, and the anchor boxes, and you also define information of your custom dataset such as class names.
+In it you have settings for customizing the loss, the preprocessing, and the anchor boxes, and you also define information about your custom dataset such as class names.

 ##### 4.1 Data
 A ) Collect a dataset where the object annotations are in PASCAL VOC format and the images are jpg files.
 Place all jpg and xml files into the YOLO/data/files directory.